In this article

 • Leases and title deeds

-• how often you will gather, review, and report your financial records
+• How often you’ll gather, review, and report your financial records.

-• where and how you will track your sales income and sales tax
+• Where and how you’ll track your sales income and sales tax.

-Here are some best practices to consider, to help you make these choices.
+Here are some best practices to consider to help with these choices.

-Businesses should do their bookkeeping and accounting frequently.
-It’s important to set regular bookkeeping and accounting cadences.
-Otherwise, long gaps of inactivity can create problems, such as poor profit and loss management and inaccurate totals, underestimated operating expenses, and unexpected tax bills.
+Businesses should do their bookkeeping and accounting frequently and regularly.
+Long gaps can create problems, such as poor profit and loss management and inaccurate totals, underestimated operating expenses, and unexpected tax bills.
 Activities to prioritize include:

 • Importing and updating business bank account feeds to keep track of transactions